-3.3 Trend Analysis
+3.3 | Trend analysis

-Non-Parametric Mann- Kendall Trend Test at 95% confidence level was employed for each grid point (1156) to analyze the trend of seasonal occurrences of HW and SHW events during March-July (1951-2016).
-Results of spatiotemporal trend analysis show that out of 1156 grid points distributed over the country 1013 grid points reported the occurrence of HW events and 819 grid points observed SHW events.
+Non-parametric Mann-Kendall trend test at 95% confidence level was employed for each grid point (1156) to analyse the trend of seasonal occurrences of HW and SHW events during March-July (1951-2016).
+Results of spatiotemporal trend analysis show that out of 1,156 grid points distributed over the country 1,013 grid points reported the occurrence of HW events and 819 grid points observed SHW events.

-3.3.1 Heat Wave events
+3.3.1 | Heat wave events

-A significant increasing trend has been observed in the northwestern, western and central India, the highest being in the subdivisions of West Madhya Pradesh observing an increase of 0.80 events/year followed by East Rajasthan with 0.75 events/year and West Rajasthan of 0.79 events/year.
-Similarly, an increase in Eastern Madhya Pradesh, Vidarbha, Gujarat, and Saurashtra & Kutch region (Table 1) and some regions of Eastern Uttar Pradesh has been noticed (Figure.
-7).
+A significant increasing trend has been observed in the northwestern, western, and central India, the highest being in the subdivisions of West Madhya Pradesh observing an increase of 0.80 events/year followed by East Rajasthan with 0.75 events/year and West Rajasthan of 0.79 events/year.
+Similarly, an increase in Eastern Madhya Pradesh, Vidarbha, Gujarat, Saurashtra, and Kutch region (Table 1) and some regions of Eastern Uttar Pradesh has been noticed (Figure 7).

-HW events in the northwestern region are associated with an anti-cyclonic circulation developing due to a quasi-stationary anomalous Rossby wave train generated at North Africa (Ratnam et al. 2016).
-These waves are generated due to stretching of vorticity by divergent winds which propagates along with westerly jet streams over northwestern India causing a sinking motion that causes positive Outgoing Longwave Radiation (OLR) and hence heat waves (Ratnam et al.2016; Sandeep and Prasad, 2018).
+HW events in the northwestern region are associated with an anti-cyclonic circulation developing due to a quasi-stationary anomalous Rossby wave train generated at North Africa (Ratnam et al., 2016).
+These waves are generated due to stretching of vorticity by divergent winds, which propagates along with westerly jet streams over northwestern India causing a sinking motion that causes positive outgoing longwave radiation (OLR) and hence heat waves (Ratnam et al.2016; Sandeep and Prasad, 2018).

-Moreover, the eastern region observed a significantly decreasing trend with a decline of -0.13 events /year in Gangetic West Bengal, -0.42 events/year in Jharkhand and -0.33 events /year in Bihar (Table 1.) which is consistent with findings of Ross et al. (2018) and Mishra et al. (2018).
+Moreover, the eastern region observed a significantly decreasing trend with a decline of -0.13 events/year in Gangetic West Bengal, -0.42 events/year in Jharkhand and -0.33 events/year in Bihar (Table 1), which is consistent with findings of Ross et al. (2018).